the-virtual-brain/tvb-root/README.md

 # Relevant TVB Resources

-- For issue tracking we are using Jira: http://req.thevirtualbrain.org
+- For issue tracking, we are using Jira: http://req.thevirtualbrain.org
 - For API documentation and live demos, have a look here: http://docs.thevirtualbrain.org
 - A public mailing list for users of The Virtual Brain can be joined and followed
   using: tvb-users@googlegroups.com